When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Main Results

-\begin{example}[Credal Bayesian Deep Learning, CBDL] In \citet{caprio2024credal}, the authors propose Credal Bayesian Deep Learning (CBDL), a novel framework to carry out Bayesian deep learning.
-At training time, the scholar specifies prior and likelihood Finitely Generated Credal Sets (FGCSs), i.e. credal sets of prior and likelihood distributions having finitely many extreme elements.
+In \citet{caprio2024credal}, the authors propose Credal Bayesian Deep Learning (CBDL), a novel framework for Bayesian deep learning.
+At training time, the practitioner specifies prior and likelihood Finitely Generated Credal Sets (FGCSs): The prior FGCS on the network parameters and the likelihood FGCS to possibly encode different network architectures.
 Then, the posterior credal set is derived by computing the Bayesian updating of all possible pairs of priors and likelihoods that are extrema of their respective credal sets.
 This can be formalized as follows.